Michael A. Mazius, Ph.D.

 David Van Handel, LCSW

-David Van Handel, LCSW, is a psychotherapist who has been in private practice for the past 36 years, and who recently returned to Wisconsin after living and working in Connecticut for the last 18 years.
+David Van Handel, LCSW, is a psychotherapist who has been in private practice since 1977.
 Initially trained as a child and family therapist, David has continued to work clinically with children and families, specializing in play and adolescent therapy, and is particularly adept at treating anxiety, depression, and ADHD.
 David employs a wide variety of treatment techniques and approaches, including Cognitive Behavioral Therapy, and EFT, Emotional Freedom Technique, which is very useful in treating anxiety, depression, trauma and performance issues.
 David is also adept at working with adults, both individually and in couples' therapy.

 Angela Johnson, LPC

 Angela is a passionate Professional Counselor who works with adolescents and children with anxiety disorders.
 She graduated UW-Whitewater's CACREP accredited Counseling Program in 2014.

 Angela specializes in working with anxiety disorders.
 For five years she has worked under the supervision of nationally recognized exposure and response providers at Rogers Memorial Hospital.
 Exposure and response prevention, or ERP, is considered the most effective evidenced based treatment for OCD and OC spectrum disorders.
 It is also effective for other anxiety related disorders such as generalized anxiety disorder, social anxiety disorder, specific phobias, panic disorder, and PTSD.
 She became very passionate about helping children and adolescents with anxiety disorders when she personally saw the amazing outcomes from this treatment.
 It teaches children not to avoid anxiety but instead, to accept and challenge it, leading to behavior change, confidence, skill and success.